The Survivors (1979 film)

 The Survivors (Los sobrevivientes) is a 1979 Cuban drama film directed by Tomás Gutiérrez Alea.
 It was entered into the 1979 Cannes Film Festival.
 Los Sobrevivientes was preserved by the Academy Film Archive, in conjunction with the Instituto Cubano de Arte e Industria Cinematográfica, in 2017.

+Plot

+An aristocratic family decides to isolate themselves from the changes brought by the revolution and begin living History in reverse.
+A surreal voyage from Socialism to cannibalism.